-Structural changes in ECM have been implicated in the pathogenesis of atherosclerosis and other cardiovascular diseases (22).
-Accordingly, we identified matrisomal proteins to be enriched among significantly regulated proteins during atherogenesis (p < 10-16).
-To investigate the remodeling of the matrisome in more detail, we first determined matrisome associated proteins in our dataset on the basis of their QDSP expression profiles (Fig. 4A, Methods).
-To this end, we filtered all quantified proteins for at least two-fold higher expression in the insoluble fraction (FR4) compared to the average expression in FR2 and FR3.
-We also required at least two-fold higher MS-signals compared to the average of FR1-3 in at least one biological condition, which resulted in a set of 532 proteins of a total of 3,401 proteins initially identified in FR4 (Supplementary Fig. S3, Supplementary Table 5).
-As expected, there was high enrichment in ECM annotated proteins (p < 10-42) (Supplementary Table 6), with 25% of proteins being previously designated as core matrisome or matrisome associated proteins (25, 26) (Fig. 4A).
-Collagens are the main structural proteins of the ECM and in terms of absolute abundance.
-Collagen types VI alpha 1-3 (Col6a1-3) were the most highly expressed ones in aorta, exceeding Collagen types I alpha 1 and 2 (Col1a1,2) four-fold and Collagen XV type alpha 1 about eight times (Fig. 4B).
-Protein-lysine 6-oxidase (Lox) and Lysyl oxidase homolog 1 (LoxI1), with pivotal roles in the generation of covalently cross-linked collagen structures were the most abundant ECM associated enzymes and had levels comparable to these collagens.
+Matrisome Remodeling During Atherosclerotic Plaque Formation-Structural changes in ECM have been implicated in the pathogenesis of atherosclerosis and other cardiovascular diseases (22).
+Accordingly, we identified matrisomal proteins to be enriched among significantly regulated proteins during atherogenesis ( $p < 10^{-16}$ ).
+To investigate the remodeling of the matrisome in more detail, we first determined matrisome associated proteins in our data set on the basis of their QDSP expression profiles (Fig. 4A, Methods).
+To this end, we filtered all quantified proteins for at least 2-fold higher expression in the insoluble fraction (FR4) compared with the average expression in FR2 and FR3.
+We also required at least 2-fold higher MS-signals compared with the average of FR1-3 in at least one biological condition, which resulted in a set of 532 proteins of a total of 3401 proteins initially identified in FR4 (supplemental Fig. S3, supplemental Table S5).
+As expected, there was high enrichment in ECM annotated proteins (p <10-42) (supplemental Table S6), with 25% of proteins being previously designated as core matrisome or matrisome associated proteins (25, 26) (Fig. 4A).
+Collagens are the main structural proteins of the ECM and in terms of absolute abundance, Collagen types VI alpha 1-3 (Col6a1-3) were the most highly expressed ones in aorta, exceeding Collagen types I alpha 1 and 2 (Col1a1,2) 4-fold and Collagen XV type alpha 1 about eight times (Fig. 4B).
+Protein-lysine 6-oxidase (Lox) and

+Lysyl oxidase homolog 1 (LoxI1), with pivotal roles in the generation of covalently cross-linked collagen structures were the most abundant ECM associated enzymes and had levels comparable to these collagens.

 To determine proteins within our ECM related group associated with matrisome remodeling, we performed ANOVA on their expression values in the insoluble fraction over the biological conditions.
-This resulted in 65 significantly regulated matrisome associated proteins in cohort 1 (FDR < 0.1, minimum fold change 1.5), whose regulation was closely reproduced in cohort 2 (R = 0.89) (Fig. 4C,D, Supplementary Table 7).
-Among these proteins we observed strong atherogenesis dependent upregulation of Collagen types II alpha1 (Col2a1) and XII alpha 1 (Col12a1).
-Collagen types X alpha 1 (Col10a1), and VIII alpha 1 (Col8a1) were exclusively detected in mature atherosclerotic aortas from ApoE-/- mice.
-This makes them a specific constituent that contributes to the structure of the plaque matrisome (Supplementary Fig. S4).
+This resulted in 65 significantly regulated matrisome associated proteins in cohort 1 (FDR < 0.1, minimum fold change 1.5), whose regulation was closely reproduced in cohort 2 (r = 0.89) (Fig. 4C, 4D, supplemental Table S7).
+Among these proteins we observed strong atherogenesis dependent up-regulation of Collagen types II alpha1 (Col2a1) and XII alpha 1 (Col8a1) were exclusively detected in mature atherosclerotic aortas from ApoE-/- mice.
+This makes them a specific constituent that contributes to the structure of the plaque matrisome (supplemental Fig. S4).

-Proteases actively shape the ECM and in particular, matrix metalloproteases (Mmps) target both core ECM and matrisome associated proteins (23).
-Mmp3, Mmp12 and Mmp19 were increased during atherogenesis (Fig. 4C; Supplementary Fig. S4).
-Upregulation of Mmp19 has not been reported before, whereas this is already known for Mmp3 and Mmp12 and likely derives from macrophage secretion (22).
-ECM-associated protease inhibitors were also significantly upregulated in atherogenesis, including the tissue inhibitor of metalloproteinase 3 (Timp3), which was the most highly expressed one, as well as two subunits of the Inter-Alpha-Trypsin Inhibitor, Itih1 and Itih2.
-While there is evidence for a protective role of Timp3 in atherosclerosis (64, 65), Itih1 and Itih2 have not yet been associated with plaque development.
+Proteases actively shape the ECM and , matrix metalloproteases (Mmps) target both core ECM and matrisome associated proteins (23).
+Mmp3, Mmp12, and Mmp19 were increased during atherogenesis (Fig. 4C; supplemental Fig. S4).
+Up-regulation of Mmp19 has not been reported before, whereas this is already known for Mmp3 and Mmp12 and likely derives from macrophage secretion (22).
+ECM-associated protease inhibitors were also significantly up-regulated in atherogenesis, including the tissue inhibitor of metalloproteinase 3 (Timp3), which was the most highly expressed one, as well as two subunits of the Inter-Alpha-Trypsin Inhibitor, Itih1 and Itih2.
+Although there is evidence for a protective role of Timp3 in atherosclerosis (64, 65), Itih1 and Itih2 have not yet been associated with plaque development.
 The fact that Itih1 was expressed in atherosclerotic aorta in very similar amounts to Timp3, may further support a functional role (Fig. 4B).